Saturday 10 June, 2023.

 This walk has plenty of variety - with history, quiet wilderness, high moorland landscape and lovely countryside paths through valleys, ancient fields and woodland.

 The distance is about 11.5 miles/18km with approx 738 metres of ascent.

-We meet at about 9:15am to be ready to set off at 9:30am.
-Meet in the public car park on Hawkhill Road in the village of Eyam.
+Our meeting point is the public car park on Hawkhill Road in the village of Eyam.
 Post code S32 5QP.
 The car park is a Derbyshire Dales pay and display and costs £6.00 for up to 24 hours.

 Joining the walk by train?
 Provided we’ve got enough spaces in our vehicles, we can pick you up and return you to the Grindleford train station which is nearby - just let us know when you book.
 We don't charge for this as we are keen to promote use of public transport and help reduce traffic in the Peak District National Park.